tweedegolf/storage-abstraction/README.md

 If you want to add an adapter you can choose to make your adapter a class or a function; so if you don't like OOP you can implement your adapter using FP or any other coding style or programming paradigm you like.

-Your adapter might use a wrapper library for the storage type you create the adapter for, like for instance aws-sdk is used in the Amazon S3 adapter.
-Add these dependencies to the peer dependencies in the package.json file in the publish folder
+Your adapter might use a wrapper library for the storage type that you create the adapter for, like for instance aws-sdk is used in the Amazon S3 adapter.
+Add these dependencies to the peer dependencies in the package.json file in the `./publish` folder

 This way your extra dependencies will not be installed automatically but have to be installed manually if the user actually uses your adapter in their code.